-- Group 4 Phenylamides (PA) - Group 11 Quinone outside inhibitors (Qol) - Group 28+43 Carbamates + benzamides - Group 40 Carboxylic acid amides (CAA) - Group 49 Oxysterol binding protein inhibitors (OSBPI) - Group 49+11 OSBPI + Qol - Start disease control early and maintain a regular protectant program.
-Fungicide applications need to start before the six-leaf stage for early season control to be effective. - When conditions favour disease development (high humidity, still weather, overcast skies), prior to visible disease symptoms (white downy growth on the underside of lower leaves followed by brown angular lesions) apply a single spray of a Group 49 fungicide, or up to two consecutive sprays of a Group 4, 11, 40 or 28+43 product (including mixtures containing Group 4, 11 or 40), at the interval recommended on the label.
-Then resume the program of sprays using products from a different group to the Group 4, 11, 40, 49 or 28+43 products just applied. - Do not apply more than two sprays per season of a product containing a Group 4, 11, 40 or 49+11 fungicide.
-Group 49 containing sprays should not exceed 33 per cent of the of the total number of fungicide sprays per season. - 4.
+Group 49 Oxysterol binding protein inhibitors (OSBPI)

+• Group 49+11 OSBPI + QoI

+- Start disease control early and maintain a regular protectant program.
+Fungicide applications need to start before the six-leaf stage for early season control to be effective. - 2.
+When conditions favour disease development (high humidity, still weather, overcast skies), prior to visible disease symptoms (white downy growth on the underside of lower leaves followed by brown angular lesions) apply a single spray of a Group 49 fungicide, or up to two consecutive sprays of a Group 4, 11, 40 or 28+43 product (including mixtures containing Group 4, 11 or 40), at the interval recommended on the label.
+Then resume the program of sprays using products from a different group to the Group 4, 11, 40, 49 or 28+43 products just applied. - 3.
+Do not apply more than two sprays per season of a product containing a Group 4, 11, 40 (including 45+40) or 49+11 fungicide.
+Group 49 containing sprays should not exceed one in every three sprays of the of the total number of fungicide sprays per season. - 4.
 Do not apply more than three sprays of a Group 28+43 product per crop. - 5.
-Apply Group 11 and Group 49+11 fungicides preventatively. - Apply Group 4 and 49 fungicides preventatively and only in mixtures with an effective protectant fungicide from a different MoA group. - 7.
+Apply Group 11, Group 45+40 and Group 49+11 fungicides preventatively. - 6.
+Apply Group 4 and 49 fungicides preventatively and only in mixtures with an effective protectant fungicide from a different MoA group. - 7.
 Do not use a Group 49 (or 49+11) product if it will be the last fungicide applied to the crop.